ibrahimelnemr/cheatsheets/ios_cheatsheet_playgrounds.md

 }
 ```

-## Practice with Built in views Keep Going with Apps
+## Practice with Built in Views - Keep Going with Apps

 ```swift
 import SwiftUI